-Nursing-home outbreak spotlights coronavirus risk in elder-care facilities
+Kirkland outbreak spotlights coronavirus risk in elder-care facilities

 “Evacuating a facility is not a benign event,” he said, noting that moving can be traumatic to frail and elderly people.

-The nursing-home cases are examples of community transmission of the virus, which has now been detected in California, Oregon and Washington.
-None of the hospitalized people had a known history of travel to other nations where the virus is spreading or contact with a traveler diagnosed with the illness.
+The nursing home cases are examples of community transmission of the virus, meaning the patients did not have a known history of travel to other nations where the virus is spreading or contact with a traveler diagnosed with the illness.
+Community transmission has now been detected in multiple states, including California.

 However, Seattle researchers reported late Saturday that new genomic analysis suggests the virus may have been spreading in Washington state since mid-January, when a 35-year-old Snohomish County man who had visited Wuhan, China, was confirmed as the first U.S. case of the infection.